Dogtown, Massachusetts: Early history

 Once known as the Common Settlement, the area later known as Dogtown is divided between the city of Gloucester and the town of Rockport.
 Dogtown was first settled in 1693, and according to legend the name of the settlement came from dogs that women kept while their husbands were fighting in the American Revolution.
-The community grew to be 5 square miles, and was an ideal location as it provided protection from pirates, and enemy natives.
+The community grew to be 5 square miles, and was an ideal location as it provided protection from pirates and unfriendly natives.
 By the early 1700s, the land was opened up to individual settlement as previously it had been used as common land for wood and pasturing cattle and sheep.
 It is estimated that at one point 60 to 80 homes stood in Dogtown at its peak population.
 In the mid-1700s as many as 100 families inhabited Dogtown which was stable until after the American Revolution.

 Decline

-Various factors led to the demise of Dogtown which included a revived fishing industry from Gloucester Harbor after the American Revolution had ended.
+Various factors led to the demise of Dogtown, which included a revived fishing industry from Gloucester Harbor after the American Revolution had ended.
 The area had become safe again from enemy ships which allowed cargo to move in and out of the new fishing port.
 The success gave way to international shipping, including timber, and quarried rock.
 New coastal roads were built that also contributed to the Dogtown's demise as they ran past the town to Gloucester which at the time was booming.
 Most of the farmers in the town moved away by the end of the War of 1812 as Dogtown had become a risk for coastal bombardment.
 Dogtown eventually became an embarrassment with its dwindled reputation, and some of its last occupants were suspected of practicing witchcraft.
 One such inhabitant named Thomazine "Tammy" Younger was described as "Queen of the Witches" by Thomas Dresser.
 She intimidated people passing through so much that they left her fish and corn to allow them through.
 Another reputed witch associated with Dogtown was a woman named Peg Wesson, but she in fact had lived in Gloucester.
 As the last inhabitants died, their pets became feral, possibly giving rise to the nickname "Dogtown."
 By 1828 the village was all but abandoned.
 The last resident of Dogtown was a freedman named Cornelius "Black Neil" Finson, who was found in 1830 with his feet frozen living in a cellar-hole.
 He was removed and taken to a poor house in Gloucester.
 The last structure in Dogtown was razed in 1845, ending what had once been a thriving community.